Mahad1960/WEB-SCRAPING-Selenium/README.md

-# Web Scraping AMAZON Data using Selenium:
+# Web Scraping AMAZON Using Selenium:

 This project demonstrates a simple and effective way to scrape product data (title, price, and link) from saved Amazon HTML pages using **Python**, **Selenium** and **BeautifulSoup**.
 The extracted data is organized into a structured format and exported to a CSV file for further analysis.